-Affidavit by S. Lewis Simons, an engineer and surveyor (Simons-Mayrant Co.), concerns a plat (attached) of land owned by the Charleston, S.C.
+Affidavit by S. Lewis Simons, an engineer and surveyor (Simons-Mayrant Co.), concerns a plat of land owned by the Charleston, S.C.
 Mining and Manufacturing Company in St. Andrew Parish (Charleston, S.C.) called the Oaks Plantation or the "Ramsey tract."
 Document pertains to the case of C.C.
 Pinckney et al. v. the Charleston, S.C.
 Mining and Manufacturing Company.
-Plat is oversized.
+Plat is oversized (See oversize box for Collections 152 and 153).